Sick0stro/ocean_integrity/README.md

 - **Server-Side Grouping**: Document grouping moved to backend for better scalability and consistency
 - **Business Rules Engine**: Flexible country-specific document requirements stored in database
+- **🇮🇳 Enhanced Indian Recycler Logic**:
+  - **Smart Detection**: Advanced algorithm detects Indian companies based on names, cities, and business suffixes
-- **Indian Recycler Exception**: Special rule allowing Indian recyclers to proceed with only Invoice + E-way Bill (2 documents)
+  - **Flexible Requirements**: Indian recyclers can proceed with Invoice + E-way Bill (2 documents) OR all 3 documents
+  - **Dynamic UI**: Shows "2 of 2" or "3 of 3" based on actual files uploaded by Indian recyclers
+  - **Strict Non-Indian Rules**: All non-Indian recyclers must have all 3 documents (no exceptions)
-- **Automatic Rule Application**: System automatically detects country and applies appropriate business rules
+- **Automatic Rule Application**: System automatically detects country AND recycler type to apply appropriate business rules
 - **Pre-Computed Groups**: Groups are calculated server-side and cached for better performance
-- **Comprehensive Logging**: Detailed logs track grouping decisions and rule applications
+- **Comprehensive Logging**: Detailed logs track grouping decisions, rule applications, and recycler type detection

 ### 📊 Invoice Management & Verification

 - **Intelligent Grouping**: Groups related documents by invoice number using backend grouping service
-- **Country-Specific Rules**: Different document requirements based on detected country (e.g., India needs only 2 documents)
+- **🇮🇳 Smart Recycler Rules**:
+  - **Indian Recyclers**: Can verify with 2 documents (Invoice + E-way Bill) OR 3 documents (all)
+  - **Non-Indian Recyclers**: Must have all 3 documents (Invoice + EFT + E-way Bill) - no exceptions
+  - **Dynamic Status Display**: Shows accurate file counts ("2 of 2" vs "3 of 3") based on recycler type
 - **Reference Validation**: Validates invoice references in EFT receipts
 - **Status Tracking**: Tracks processing status of each document group (Incomplete → Complete → Verified)
 - **Human Verification**: Manual verification process to ensure data accuracy and completeness
+- **Context-Aware UI**: Document sections show/hide based on recycler type and files present
 - **Blockchain Integration**: Verified documents can be pushed to Plastiks blockchain through dedicated tab
 - **Real-Time Analytics**: Dashboard shows verified tonnage, processed documents, and verification counts
 - **User-Specific Views**: Each user only sees their own document groups and statistics